Browse audiobooks by Bing West, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

 Audiobook

-No True Glory: Fallujah and the Struggle in Iraq A Frontline Account
+No True Glory: Fallujah and the Struggle in Iraq: A Frontline Account

-"This is the face of war as only those who have fought it can describe it."–Senator John McCain Fallujah: Iraq’s most dangerous city unexpectedly emerged as the major battleground of the Iraqi insurgency.
+""This is the face of war as only those who have fought it can describe it."-Senator John McCain Fallujah: Iraq's most dangerous city unexpectedly emerged as the major battleground of the Iraqi insurgency.
 For twenty months, one American battalion after another tried to quell the violence, culminating in a bloody, full-scale assault.
 Victory came at a terrible price: 151 Americans and thousands of Iraqis were left dead.
-The epic battle for Fallujah revealed the startling connections between policy and combat that are a part of the new reality of war.
-The Marines had planned to slip into Fallujah “as soft as fog.”
-But after four American contractors were brutally murdered, President Bush ordered an attack on the city–against the advice of the Marines.
-The assault sparked a political firestorm, and the Marines were forced to withdraw amid controversy and confusion–only to be ordered a second time to take a city that had become an inferno of hate and the lair of the archterrorist al-Zarqawi.
-Based on months spent with the battalions in Fallujah and hundreds of interviews at every level–senior policymakers, negotiators, generals, and soldiers and Marines on the front lines–No True Glory is a testament to the bravery of the American soldier and a cautionary tale about the complex–and often costly–interconnected roles of policy, politics, and battle in the twenty-first century.
+The epic battle for Fallujah reveals the startling connections between policy and combat that are a part of the new reality of war.
+The Marines had planned to slip into Fallujah "as soft as fog."
+But after four American contractors were brutally murdered, President Bush ordered an attack on the city-against the advice of the Marines.
+The assault sparked a political firestorm, and the Marines were forced to withdraw amid controversy and confusion-only to be ordered a second time to take a city that had become an inferno of hate and the lair of the archterrorist al-Zarqawi.
+Based on months spent with the battalions in Fallujah and hundreds of interviews at every level-senior policy makers, negotiators, generals, and soldiers and Marines on the front lines-No True Glory is a testament to the bravery of the American soldier and a cautionary tale about the complex-and often costly-interconnected roles of policy, politics, and battle in the twenty-first century."

 Bing West (Author), Robertson Dean (Narrator)